malramsay64/phd-thesis/08_Appendix/remote_ssh_configuration.md

 With the full hostname,
-we know the name of our device, and we know that our device is aware of it's hostname.
+we know the name of our device, and we know that our device is aware of its hostname.
 This doesn't necessarily mean that any other devices know what ours is called.
 The process of taking a hostname and turning it into an address the computer can use is known as DNS,